 History and Backgrounds

-Amalfi was was originally founded by the Romans dating back to the 4th century a.C., and was the first Sea Republic of Italy.
+Amalfi was originally founded by the Romans dating back to the 4th century a.C., and was the first Sea Republic of Italy.

 After the fall of the Roman Empire, Amalfi imposed itself as Maritime Republic in the early Middle Ages and became famous for it's diplomatic relations, that made it "rich and affluent" all over the Mediterranean basin.
 This was in fact the first city to re-establish relationships between East and West, transporting and introducing into Italy from the Arabian and Byzantine worlds, exotic merchandise such as carpets, coffee and paper.
 It also had it's own coin called the "Tarì".